csound-flossmanual/csound-floss/book/07-e-midi-output.md

 07 E. MIDI OUTPUT
 =================

-Csound\'s ability to output midi data in real-time can open up many possibilities.
+Csound's ability to output midi data in real-time can open up many possibilities.
 We can relay the Csound score to a hardware synthesizer so that *it* plays the notes in our score, instead of a Csound instrument.
 We can algorithmically generate streams of notes within the